hncpr1992/leetcode_solutions/README.md

 344.Reverse String -> just reverse with two pointers<br>

 ### Stack
-155.Min Stack -> remember to use a minStack array to keep the minimum for each push 20.Valid Parentheses -> use a stack to match the input parenthesis
+155.Min Stack -> remember to use a minStack array to keep the minimum for each push<br>
+20.Valid Parentheses -> use a stack to match the input parenthesis<br>
-***496.Next Greater Element I -> Use a stack to keep the decreasing sequence*** 232.Implement Queue using Stacks ->
+***496.Next Greater Element I -> Use a stack to keep the decreasing sequence***<br>
+232.Implement Queue using Stacks -><br>
-225. Implement Stack using Queues ->
+225. Implement Stack using Queues -><br>

+### String
+344.Reverse String -> two pointers
+13.Roman to Integer -> if left number is smaller than the right number, subtract the left one from the total 293.Flip Game -> slide window to flip
+520.Detect Capital -> follow the rules and compare three situations

+### Tree
+226.Invert Binary Tree -> recurse to flip left and right 270.Closest Binary Search Tree Value -> make your code simple
+***235.Lowest Common Ancestor of a Binary Search Tree -> Compare the two nodes' values with root, if at two side, return root, else go left or right***
+112.Path Sum -> take the sum at last recursion as argument in the next recursion and manipulate 257.Binary Tree Paths -> dfs
+111.Minimum Depth of Binary Tree -> dfs -> 257

+108.Convert Sorted Array to Binary Search Tree ->

+107.Binary Tree Level Order Traversal II ->